dopeantelope/speakeasy-cocktail-bar/README.md

 ## Optimizations

-Further optimizations include searching for cocktails by their ingredients
+Further optimizations include searching for cocktails by their ingredients.
+Using local storage to enable users to save a list of their favorite cocktails.

 ## Lessons Learned: